Sophonisba Breckinridge: Background

 Born in Lexington, Kentucky, Sophonisba "Nisba" Preston Breckinridge was a member of the politically active and socially prominent Kentuckian elite, Desha family and Breckinridge family.
 She was the second child of seven of Issa Desha Breckinridge, the second wife of Col. William C.P.
-Breckinridge, a member of Congress from Kentucky, editor and a lawyer.
+Breckinridge, a member of Congress from Kentucky, editor, and lawyer.
 Her paternal grandfather was the abolitionist minister Robert Jefferson Breckinridge; her maternal grandfather was General Joseph Desha, a U.S. Representative and the ninth governor of Kentucky.
 Her great-grandfather was John Breckinridge, the United States Attorney General.
 Her cousin, John C. Breckinridge, was Vice President of the United States during James Buchanan's presidency, and ran against Abraham Lincoln in 1860 presidential election.
 At fourteen, she attended the Kentucky Agricultural & Mechanical College (later called the University of Kentucky) when it opened to women in 1880.
-She was not allowed to be degree-seeking, but she studied there for four years.
+She was not allowed to be degree-seeking, but studied there for four years.

 Early life and education

-Breckinridge graduated from Wellesley College in 1888 and worked for two years as a high school teacher in Washington, D.C., teaching mathematics.
-She traveled in Europe for the next two years returning to Lexington in 1892 when her mother suddenly died.
-She studied the legal system in her father's law office and in 1895 became the first woman to be admitted to the Kentucky bar.
+Breckinridge graduated from Wellesley College in 1888 and worked for two years as a high school mathematics teacher in Washington, D.C..
+She traveled in Europe for the next two years, returning to Lexington in 1892 when her mother suddenly died.
+She studied the legal system in her father's law office and in 1895 became the first woman admitted to the Kentucky bar.

 Since Breckinridge had few clients who would hire a woman lawyer, she left Kentucky to become a secretary to Marion Talbot, the Dean of Women at the University of Chicago.
 She enrolled as a graduate student eventually receiving a Ph.M. degree in 1897, and a Ph.D. in political science and economics in 1901 from the University of Chicago.
 Her thesis for the Ph.M. degree was on "The Administration of Justice in Kentucky," and her Ph.D. in Political Science came in 1903 with her dissertation, "Legal Tender: A Study in English and American Monetary History."
 Meanwhile, she was appointed in 1902 as assistant dean of women of the university, and the next year she was hired as an instructor.
 In 1904, she became the first woman to graduate from the University of Chicago Law School.
 "My record there was not distinguished," she later wrote in her autobiography, "but the faculty and students were kind, and the fact that the law school, like the rest of the University...accepted men and women students on equal terms publicly".
 She also became the first woman to be admitted to the Order of the Coif, an honorary legal scholastic society.
 A news writer in Paris, Kentucky announced her achievement and gushed that Breckinridge, "is considered one of the most brilliant women in the South."